| Title: | Access and Visualize AEMET Weather and Climate Data |

 library(ggplot2) data <- climaemet::climaemet_9434_temp ggstripes(data, plot_title = "Zaragoza Airport") + labs(subtitle = "(1950-2020)") ggstripes(data, plot_title = "Zaragoza Airport", plot_type = "trend") + labs(subtitle = "(1950-2020)")library(ggplot2) data <- climaemet::climaemet_9434_temp ggstripes(data, plot_title = "Zaragoza Airport") + labs(subtitle = "(1950-2020)") ggstripes(data, plot_title = "Zaragoza Airport", plot_type = "trend") + labs(subtitle = "(1950-2020)")

-Plot a windrose showing the wind speed and direction using ggplot2.
+Plots a wind rose showing wind speed and direction with ggplot2.

 ggwindrose( speed, direction, n_directions = 8, n_speeds = 5, speed_cuts = NA, col_pal = "GnBu", legend_title = "Wind speed (m/s)", calm_wind = 0, n_col = 1, facet = NULL, plot_title = "", stack_reverse = FALSE, ... )ggwindrose( speed, direction, n_directions = 8, n_speeds = 5, speed_cuts = NA, col_pal = "GnBu", legend_title = "Wind speed (m/s)", calm_wind = 0, n_col = 1, facet = NULL, plot_title = "", stack_reverse = FALSE, ... )